robonxt-ai/robonxt-ai.github.io/_posts/2021-06-22-a-new-beginning.md

 ---
 layout: post
-title: A New Beginning.md
+title: A New Beginning
+categories:
-categories: Welcome
+  - Welcome
 author:
   - robonxt.ai
 ---
-A new fresh website is here! robonxt-ai.github.io let's go!
+A new fresh website is here\! robonxt-ai.github.io is online\!

+Let's go, robo\!